Humans of My Life

 "In the Book of Isaiah, God gave Jews and non-Jews a commandment to 'settle the world from chaos.'
 We learn from the Sefer HaChinuch that the world is supposed to be a place where people live a peaceful life, where people have their material needs met - with education and with love.
 Here in Nepal, it is very easy to fulfill this mitzvah.
 Today, Baruch Hashem, my kid is thriving.
 We never have to tell him to study.
 He understands that education is a ticket to a better life."

-"There are many children on the streets, some involved with drugs, others who are adopted but then return to the streets, what made you take a chance on him?"
+"There are many children on the streets, some involved with drugs, others were adopted but then returned to the streets.
+What made you take a chance on him?"

 "The first is that a man must be single.
 Otherwise, a woman won't want to marry.
 Some men don't understand this."

 "If one has an older brother, then he must be married before you.
 If one has a sister of marriageable age, then she also must be married before."

 "I'm a Brahman.
 So my wife must also be a Brahman.
 Within the Brahman caste, there are three ranks of Brahman.
 So, any girl I marry must be of the same rank Brahman or above.
 Otherwise, if I marry a girl from a lower Brahman caste, then my children will be of a lower caste too."